ines/course-starter-python/docs/index.md

 The key to having several questions in one exercise container is to give `<choice>` an id.
 ```
-exercise id="18" title= "Mutiple questions in one exercise">
+exercise id="18" title= "Multiple questions in one exercise">

 Question 1 here.